 4. Bedrooms: Besides looking at the number of bedrooms you require, it is important to consider size in terms of fitting furniture, desks, and any other items you want to include in the room.
 Orientation, natural lighting, closet space, and En-Suite facilities also add value to a residential property.

 5. Closets and storage spaces: Closets and storage spaces are considered to be amongst the top value-adding amenities that you should look at.
 Incorporating enough storage space in residential properties is essential to ensure a functional and organized home that can accommodate changing needs and use of space.

 6. Bathrooms: Bathrooms are some of the costliest renovations you can do in a house, so it should be one of the main features you look at with a sharp eye.
 Any signs of humidity and water damage should be red flags.
 Additionally, finishes such as carpeting or vinyl can be unsanitary and prone to water damage.
 Make sure you open any cupboards and storage spaces in the bathrooms, check the condition of the fixtures, and if possible, turn on taps.
 Quality finished bathrooms will increase the value of the property, and however much you may like bold colors and patterns, these will usually make the house harder to resell.

-8. Outdoor spaces: Gardens, Decks, Swimming pools and Barbeque Areas are always strong selling and value adding features of a house, but they should be adequately addressed in terms of maintenance needs and costs.
+8. Outdoor spaces: Gardens, Decks, Swimming pools, and Barbeque Areas are always strong selling and value-adding features of a house, but they should be adequately addressed in terms of maintenance needs and costs.
 While they are highly sought after in theory, the costs of maintaining these features could slowly be a burden on the homeowner.
-Ensure that the condition of these outdoor amenities is adequate and will not be needing in depth maintenance any time soon.
-Also keep in mind the utilities costs of maintaining luscious gardens and a pool, which will be adding to the monthly upkeep costs of the home.
+Ensure that the condition of these outdoor amenities is adequate and will not be needing in-depth maintenance any time soon.
+Also keep in mind the utility costs of maintaining luscious gardens and a pool, which will be adding to the monthly upkeep costs of the home.